-ATTITUDES OF NON-MIGRANT D ANES TOWARDS INCREASING I REDISTRIBUTION IN DENMARK Strongly against Somewhat against Neutral Somewhat in favor Strongly in favor Men 11 32 20 28 10 Women 4 29 21 32 13
+strongly against somewhat against Neutral somewhat in favor strongly in favor

+Men 11 32 20 28 10

+Women 4 29 21 32 13

 Notes: Subjective support for increasing income redistribution in Denmark.
 The numbers are row percentages.
 Data source: European Social Survey.
-Detailed information on the construction of variables is found in the Online Appendix A.3.
+Detailed information on the construction of variables is found in the Appendix A.3.